Dandruff Treatment and Remedies

-Dandruff - or pityriasis - is a common skin condition that affects the scalp.
+Dandruff is a common skin condition affecting the scalp that around half of all people will experience at some time or other (i).
 According to the British Association of Dermatologists, it can affect almost half of all adults.
 And while it’s not harmful or contagious, dandruff can be embarrassing, since it causes noticeable flakes of dry, white or grey dead skin in the hair, on the scalp and on clothing (particularly dark clothing).
 On top of all that, your scalp may feel dry and itchy.

 Skin is in a constant state of shedding and being replaced, and the skin on your scalp is no exception.
 If you don’t have dandruff, the shed dead skin on your scalp simply gets washed away when you shampoo your hair without you even noticing.

-However, according to the NHS, dandruff can develop when this cycle of skin shedding and renewal speeds up, leading to patches of dead skin forming on the scalp.
-And that, say some hair experts, can happen when the normal balance of bacteria and other micro-organisms on the scalp is disrupted.
+However, dandruff can develop when this cycle of skin shedding and renewal speeds up, leading to patches of dead skin forming on the scalp.
+And that, say some hair experts, can happen when the normal balance of bacteria and other micro-organisms on the scalp is disrupted (ii).

 Many things are thought to create an imbalance of bacteria on your scalp, including the following